-This vehicle may come with a jack and spare tire or a tire sealant and compressor kit.
+This vehicle may come with a spare tire and tire changing equipment or a tire sealant and compressor kit.
 The kit can be used to temporarily seal small punctures in the tread area of the tire.

-See Tire Sealant and Compressor Kit on page 10-60 for complete operating information.
+See Tire Sealant and Compressor Kit on page 10-57 for complete operating information.

-If the vehicle came with a jack and spare tire, see If a Tire Goes Flat on page 10-58.
+If the vehicle came with a spare tire and tire changing equipment, see If a Tire Goes Flat on page 10-55.